metzmitchell/rowan-remodeler-playbook/Playbooks/Archive/Raw-Exports/Client Templates/copywriting/00-CORE-VOICE/personal-context.md

 - **Technical content** - Unless personal experience directly relates to topic

 ### Natural Integration Examples
-- **Asheville reference:** "Like a good mountain trail, the best marketing path isn't always the most obvious one"
+- **[Your City] reference:** "Like a good mountain trail, the best marketing path isn't always the most obvious one"
 - **Music background:** "Building a brand is like learning violin - simple fundamentals, but the real art comes from years of practice"
 - **Philosophy interest:** Subtle depth in thinking without explicit philosophical references
 - **Lake life:** "Clear strategy, like a calm lake morning, reveals what's really important"